-However, the degree of discipline necessary to protect the public is mitigated by the fact that respondent has, with this stipulation, acknowledged the wrongfulness of the misconduct, and by his 35 years of discipline free practice.
-A level of discipline at the low end of the range of discipline set forth in standard 2.7 is consistent with the purposes of imposing sanctions for attorney misconduct.
+However, the degree of discipline necessary to protect the public is mitigated by the fact that respondent had practiced law for many years with no prior record of discipline at the time the misconduct occurred.
+This fact, coupled with the acknowledgment of wrongdoing evidenced by entering into this pretrial stipulation indicate that respondent is amenable to rehabilitation and conforming to ethical standards in the future.
+A level of discipline at the low end of the range of discipline set forth in Standard 2.11 is consistent with the purposes of imposing sanctions for attorney misconduct.